-Clowns rhythm group is a great opportunity for the children to further develop their sense of rhythm and build confidence making music.
-Classes are 45 minutes long with up to 12 children per class.
-They run over three 10-week terms throughout the year for our Limetree classes and are designed to be fun, relaxed and engaging.
+The Rhythm Group at Clowns is a great opportunity for the children to further develop their sense of rhythm and build their confidence in making music.
+Classes are 30 minutes long with up to 12 children per class.
+The lessons run over three terms and there are 10 lessons per term.
+They are designed to be fun, relaxed and engaging.

-In many different cultures and teaching methods across the world from classical to jazz to Samba to Indian folk music, learning percussion and rhythm is a first requirement before moving on to melody and harmony instruments like the piano, guitar or sitar.
+In many different cultures and using teaching methods from across the world, children learn about a variety of musical genres from classical to jazz and samba to Indian folk music.
+They practice with different percussion instruments and learn rhythm first, before moving on to melody and harmony instruments like the piano, guitar or sitar.

-Lessons are centred on using various percussion instruments i.e; triangles, shakers and tambourines.
-We also learn basic patterns and techniques for playing drums such as conga, Bongo and tom tom drums.
-Each term we choose a topic and theme the children are interested in such as ‘the jungle’ or ‘food’ and sing songs and play musical games based around these topics.
-We also use movement and dance to keep the lessons interesting and challenging, and the energy levels high!
+Lessons are centred around using a variety of drums such as the Conga drum, Bongos and Tom Tom drums.
+We also explore percussion instruments such as triangles, shakers and tambourines.
+Each term we choose a topic and theme the children are interested in such as ‘The Jungle’ or ‘Food’ and sing songs and play musical games based around these topics.
+We also use movement and dance to keep the lessons interesting and challenging and the energy levels high!

-Rhythm exercises and games such as question and answer phrases or taking turns to lead the group are other ways we structure the lessons.
-If the topic is food we might pass around a drum and tap out the syllables to our favourite food names while the rest of the group keep a steady clapping rhythm going.
+Rhythm exercises and games such as question and answer phrases or taking turns to lead the group are additional methods we use to structure the lessons.
+If the topic is ‘Food’ we may, for example, pass around a drum and tap out the syllables to our favourite food names, whilst the rest of the group keep a steady clapping rhythm going.

-· Introduction song and warm up using the voice, body and drums.
+- Introductory song and warm up using our voices, body and drums.

-· Remembering the previous weeks songs to build a repertoire of music we can confidently play
+- Recall of the previous weeks songs to build a repertoire of music we can confidently play.

-· Basic music reading skills and theory covering time signatures, tempo (slow or fast), dynamics (loud or soft).
+- Basic music theory skills, covering time signatures (counting), tempo (slow or fast), dynamics (loud or soft).
 ‘Can you tap this written rhythm?’

-· Movement and dancing songs using ribbons or colourful scarfs.
-Energy!!
+- Movement and dancing songs using ribbons or colourful scarfs.

-· Group leading songs such as ‘Shay shay koolay’.
+- Group call and answer songs such as ‘Shay shay koolay’.

-· Circle game songs.
-Pass a rhythm around the circle.
+- Circle game songs.
+For example, passing a rhythm around the circle.